itthinx/affiliates/readme.txt

 4. Affiliates & Referrals - per-affiliate view of information about visits and referrals generated through affiliate links
 5. Referrals I - per-referrals view of information about referrals
 6. Referrals II - showing detailed information stored along with referrals obtained through the Affiliates Contact widget
+7. Totals - accumulated totals per affiliate and mark referrals as paid for time periods
+8. Options I - where general plugin options are maintained
-7. Options - where general settings are maintained
+9. Options II - where general plugin options are maintained
-8. Menu - the Affiliates menu
+10. Menu - the Affiliates menu
+11. Dashboard Widget - showing accumulated totals for referrals on the administrative dashboard
-9. Affiliates Contact Widget - Usable example widget for lead generation and referrals with applied commission rate
+12. Contact Widget - Usable example widget for lead generation and referrals with applied commission rate
-10. Affiliates Contact Widget - Visitor's view (theme Twenty Eleven)
+13. Contact Widget - Visitor's view (theme Twenty Eleven)
-11. Affiliates Registration Widget - Lets visitors sign up to your affiliate program, fully automated.
+14. Registration Widget - Lets visitors sign up to your affiliate program, fully automated.
 Also available as a shortcode to embed on pages.
-12. Affiliates Registration Widget - Visitor's view of the form.
+15. Registration Widget - Visitor's view of the form.
 Also available as a shortcode to embed on pages.
-13. Affiliates Registration Widget - View of a visitor's successful form submission to join the site's affiliate program.
+16. Registration Widget - View of a visitor's successful form submission to join the site's affiliate program.
-14. Generated Affiliate Area page - This is the generated affiliate area that an affiliate sees on the page when logged in.
+17. Affiliate Area I - This is showing the part of the generated Affiliate Area where an affiliate sees the affiliate URL and link when logged in.
+18. Affiliate Area II - This shows performance data on commissions and monthly earnings for an affiliate who is logged in.

 == Changelog ==